Flomp/wanderer/docs/src/content/docs/use/customize-map.md

 ![Custom tilesets](../../../assets/guides/wanderer_terrain.png)

-To enhance wanderer's map visualization, you can add two types of data sources to display 3D Terrain and Hillshading.
+To enhance <span class="-tracking-[0.075em]">wanderer</span>'s map visualization, you can add two types of data sources to display 3D Terrain and Hillshading.
 This is achieved by providing URLs pointing to the required `tiles.json` files.
 Both the terrain and hillshading data must be in Mapbox TileJSON format and accessible through the provided URLs.

 To add the respective URLs navigate to `Settings -> Display` and add them in the `Terrain` section.
 After adding the terrain & hillshading source, you can explore the 3D map view by interacting with the compass control on the map.